lawmana/EV333_AtmosphericScience/README.md

 ## 2. Create a new Python environment
 [Additional documentation for creating an environment with commands](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
-1. Open the terminal.
+1. Open the terminal (Mac) or command prompt (Windows).
-2. To create an environment called **Atmo_EV333** for this course with a specific version of Python (here Python 3.11):
+2. To create an environment called **Atmo_EV333** for this course with a specific version of Python (here Python 3.11), copy and paste the following line:
 ```
 conda create --name Atmo_EV333 python=3.11
 ```